Beyond-jQuery/book/manuscript/dom-manipulation.md

 ### jQuery exists because of the DOM API

 Ok, it's not the _only_ reason why jQuery was created, but certainly one of _the_ reasons.
 John Resig, the creator of jQuery, famously called the DOM a "mess" in [a 2009 presentation at Yahoo][resig-mess-yahoo].
 So this perhaps gives us some insight into one of the problems jQuery aims to solve.
-A few years before Resig's talk, jQuery 1.0 was released (2006).
-This version of jQuery included about 25 DOM-manipulation-specific methods.
-This accounts for about 17% of the entire API.
-Many other methods abstract various DOM-related behaviors and functions as well.
-Even as the API has grown to handle all aspects of the web API, DOM manipulation functions still account for 15% of the API.
+A few years before Resig's talk, jQuery 1.0 was released (2006), which included about 25 DOM-manipulation-specific methods.
+This accounted for about 17% of the entire API.
+Even as the API has grown to handle all aspects of the web API, DOM manipulation functions still account for 15%.

 Sure, jQuery provides some elegant solutions to working with the DOM.
 But are they really necessary?
 Of course not!
 Is the DOM still "broken"?
 Not in my opinion.
 The DOM API may have some rough edges, but it is fairly easy to use and quite reliable.
 You _can_ painlessly manipulate the DOM yourself without the help of jQuery.

-### The DOM API is not broken, it's just misunderstood
+### The DOM API isn't broken, it's just misunderstood

-In Resig's talk at Yahoo, mentioned previously, he said "Nearly every DOM method is broken in some way, in some browser."
+In Resig's talk at Yahoo, he said "Nearly every DOM method is broken in some way, in some browser."
 While this is a bit hyperbolic, it may have had _some_ truth to it back in 2009.
 The current age of browsers paints a much different picture though.
 While browsers still have bugs, this is true of all software, [even jQuery][jquery-issues].
 The jQuery team already apparently knows that the library is no longer useful as a shield from browser bugs, as is evident in [their responses to issues that appear to be browser-specific][methvin-bug-dodge].

 One of the major goals of jQuery has always been to shield developers from the DOM API.
 Why?
 Because it historically _has_ been a mess.
 It's also seen as a muddled path to follow when attempting to programmatically update a page's markup.
 This has a bit of truth to it, but only because many developers have not taken the time to learn the DOM API.
 As you'll see throughout this chapter, working with the DOM is surprisingly simple and well supported throughout all popular browsers.
-It's hard to argue with the convenience offered by jQuery API.
-But you can make better use of jQuery, should you continue to use it, once you have a better understanding of the underlying DOM API methods that jQuery itself makes use of.
+It's hard to argue with the convenience offered by jQuery's API.
+You can even make better use of jQuery, should you continue to use it, once you have a better understanding of the underlying DOM API methods that jQuery itself relies on.

 ## Moving and copying elements

-This chapter is all about "pure" DOM manipulation, that is, moving, copying, and creating elements.
+This chapter is all about "pure" DOM manipulation: moving, copying, and creating elements.
 In this first part, I'm going to focus on moving and copying existing elements.
 You'll learn how to insert elements anywhere in the DOM, change the order of adjacent elements, as well as clone an element.
-I'll demonstrate methods present on the [`Document` interface][mdn-document], [`Element`][mdn-element], and [`Node`][mdn-node] interfaces, among others.
+I'll demonstrate methods present on the [`Document`][mdn-document], [`Element`][mdn-element], and [`Node`][mdn-node] interfaces, among others.
 You'll see how basic DOM operations have been executed with jQuery, followed by explanations and demonstrations of the same tasks utilizing the DOM API alone.

 ### Moving elements around the DOM